fablabbrighton/digital-fabrication-module/docs/_course-notes/week-2-alternative-computer-aided-design-solidworks.md

 # Solidworks (PC only)

 is...
-1. Parametric: everything is driven by numbers (length, diameter, thickness, colour, etc).
+1. Parametric: everything is driven/adjusted by numbers (length, diameter, thickness, colour, etc).
 2. Feature-based: geometry is created with features
 3. Associative: parts, assembles, drawings are linked - a change in one will filter to all